Jakee8718/Jakee8718/README.md

 A͟b͟o͟u͟t͟ ͟m͟e͟
 -  Language: English
 -  Interested in Discord | Python | Bots
--  Kinda good at "coding"
+-  Kinda good at coding
 <!---
 Jakee8718/Jakee8718 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.